Applying is free for first year students.

 No separate application is required for Ursinus College merit scholarship eligibility.
 Merit awards are based on the academic strength of applicants and determined by the Admission Office.
 Notifications are normally sent within three weeks of the offer of admission.

-Applications for need-based financial aid, including grants, loans, and work study, must be completed by February 15.
+Applications for need-based financial aid, including grants, loans, and work study, must be completed at the time you apply.

 For complete information on our scholarships, grants, and financial aid please visit our Financial Aid page.